RateCount: Learning-Free Device Counting by Wi-Fi Probe Listening

 \end{itemize}

-We have implemented \sysname{} and conducted extensive experiments to count devices and people in diverse environments: a lab room, a building entrance, a campus atrium, and a bus station.
-Compared with previous approaches, our learning-free \sysname{} demonstrates comparable accuracy with the state-of-the-art learning-based device counting and significantly reduces the counting error of previous people counting by 66\%.
-Furthermore, we show that our error model provides sound estimation of the count variance.
+We have implemented \sysname{} and conducted extensive experiments to count devices and people in various environments, including a lab room, a building entrance, a campus atrium, a study room, and a bus station.
+Our learning-free \sysname{} shows comparable accuracy with the SOTA learning-based device counting and significantly reduces the counting error of previous Wi-Fi-based people counting by 66\%.
+Furthermore, our error model demonstrates a sound estimation of the count variance.

 The remainder of the paper is organized as follows.
 We first introduce the preliminaries in Section~\ref{sec:preliminary}.
 Then, we discuss the design of \sysname{} in Section~\ref{sec:solution}, followed by its extension to people counting in Section~\ref{sec: deployment}.
 We present illustrative experimental results in Section~\ref{sec:experiment}.
 We finally review related work in Section~\ref{sec:related}, and conclude in Section~\ref{sec:conclusion}.
 We prove that \sysname{} gives an unbiased estimator in Appendix~A.